• Download a trial

 What Modern Identity Governance Looks Like

-Effective identity governance programs shift away from volume- and frequency-based controls toward risk-based, accountable decision-making.
+Effective IGA programs shift away from volume- and frequency-based controls toward risk-based, accountable decision-making.

 Modern governance focuses on: